 How to Find “Not Provided” Keywords in Google Analytics

 Although it seems like Google Analytics keyword (not set) is the brick wall that stands between you and the data you crave, it isn’t.
 There’s a way to unlock the “not provided” keyword Google Analytics data and I’m stoked to share it with you.

 Google Analytics + Google Search Console = Unlocking Keywords

-- Head to Google Analytics, login and start at your “home” screen.
+- Log in to Google Analytics and start from your home screen.

-- Click on “Landing Pages” to get the results of the top landing pages for your site.
+- Select “Landing Pages” to view the top landing pages for your site.

 - Now, you can view a list of your landing pages with acquisition, engagement, and conversion metrics.
 Here’s where you can select which page(s) you want to learn more about.

 - Review the keywords that are bringing in traffic for that page.